ENQUIRE NOW

 Induction_Day_HNS_N75_medium.jpg

-This applies to the open door policy that Huili Nursery maintains for all parents.
+This applies to the open door policy that Hiba Nursery maintains for all parents.
 "We want our parents to feel comfortable communicating with us about their children, whether that is through an email or a face-to-face meeting," she adds.

 This approach is equally important to Ms Knight-Benjafield in maintaining a positive and caring workplace, she argues.
 "My leadership style is quite collaborative.